For Proletarian Self-Defense

 For Practice and Theory

-We believe that it is imperative that we organize ourselves and other working class people for self-defense of the working class as a whole.
+We believe that it is imperative that we organize ourselves and other proletarian people for self-defense of the proletariat class as a whole.

 On a practical level, this means training ourselves in the use of firearms and hand-to-hand combat.
 Of course, this doesn’t mean that we want to start a war.
 We understand that revolutionary struggles emerge in response to the development of specific historical and social contradictions, not because of the isolated actions of a small group of militants.
 Instead, we want to better adapt ourselves to an increasingly polarizing and radicalizing political landscape.
 Our focus on self-defense is thus a strategic focus.